Johnson County Transit

 Johnson County Transit is a public transit operator in Johnson County, Kansas.
-It is the operator of 13 Local Bus routes in Douglas, Johnson, Miami, and Wyandotte Counties in Kansas and Jackson County in Missouri.
+The agency operates 11 transit bus routes primarily in Johnson County, with service to Kansas City, Missouri as well as Wyandotte and Douglas counties in Kansas.

-The JO, as it is generally called, started operations in 1982 as Commuteride and began operating as The JO in 1986.
+Johnson County Transit started operations in 1982 as Commuteride and began operating as The JO in 1986.
 The JO took over service from the Kansas City Area Transportation Authority, which provided service in Johnson County until 1981.

-Since November of 2014, The JO has been re-branded into "RideKC" – a branding effort designed to unify all Kansas City metro area transit providers under a single fare and route structure.
+In November of 2014, The JO was re-branded into "RideKC" – a branding effort designed to unify all Kansas City metro area transit providers under a single fare and route structure.